Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Problem Statement

-In \cite{nazer2011CF}, real and imaginary parts are separately considered.
+In \cite{nazer2011CF}, the real and the imaginary parts are separately considered.
 In what follows, we provide a high-level description of the scheme for the real part only but the other part works identically.
 Each source node adopts a same nested lattice code constructed over $\mbb{Z}$.
-Since lattices are close under integer linear combinations, the $m$th destination can now decode the codeword corresponding to an integer linear combination of codewords which were sent.
+Since lattices are closed under integer linear combinations, the $m$th destination can now decode the codeword corresponding to an integer linear combination of codewords which were sent.
 Note that the channel output is a noisy version of a linear combination of codewords; hence, extra noise will be introduced when we try to enforce real linear combinations into integer linear combinations.
-This process can be equivalently thought of as quantizing a version of $\mathbf{h}_m$ to $\mathbf{a}_m$.
+This extra noise, called self-interference, can be equivalently represented as quantization error of quantizing a version of $\mathbf{h}_m$ with respect to the quantizer $\mbb{Z}^K$.
 After decoding $\sum_{k=1}^K a_{mk}\mathbf{x}_k$, the decoder then maps it back to the finite field and obtains $\hat{\mathbf{u}}_m$.

 The proof of the above result heavily relies on two key points.
-The first one is the existence of good lattices under this construction.
-Perhaps more importantly, the second one is that the mapping between $\mbb{Z}$ and the finite field is a ring homomorphism so that integer combinations of lattice points will be corresponding to linear combinations over finite field.
+The first one is the existence of good lattices from this construction.
+Perhaps more importantly, as recognized in \cite{Feng10}, the second one is that the mapping between $\mbb{Z}$ and the finite field is a ring homomorphism so that integer combinations of lattice points will be corresponding to linear combinations over finite field.
 This ring homomorphism then allows one to map back and forth between the finite field and real filed without ruining the structure.
-In \cite{Engin12}, Tunali $\textit{et al.}$ considered real and imaginary parts jointly and generalized the compute-and-forward paradigm to the Eisenstein lattices which are constructed by Construction A over $\Zw$.
-This has resulted in an increased achievable rate on average as the ring of Eisenstein integers approximates $\mbb{C}$ better than Gaussian integers.
+In \cite{Engin14}, Tunali $\textit{et al.}$ considered the real and the imaginary parts jointly and generalized the compute-and-forward paradigm to the Eisenstein lattices which are constructed from Construction A over $\Zw$.
+With this approach, the self-interference becomes quantization error of quantizing a version of $\mathbf{h}_m$ (now in $\mbb{C}^K$) with respect to the quantizer $\Zw^K$.
+This has resulted in an increased achievable rate on average as $\Zw$ approximates $\mbb{C}$ better than $\Zi$.